flexycode/BankingSystem/README.md

 ###### 🤖 If you encounter any issues or have suggestions, please open an issue to let us know.

 # 🔑 License

 ## License
-The Banking System is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Banking System is licensed under the [MIT License](https://opensource.org/licenses/MIT) and [ALT Licence](https://github.com/flexycode/BankingSystem/blob/main/LICENSE).
-This project is licensed under the MIT License and National University.
+This project is licensed under the MIT License and Artificial Ledger Technology.

 # 📫 Changelogs